Shoukhin1803078/GenAI_Task/README.md

 # GenAI Task

 ## Overview
-GenAI Task is a simple project designed to run using Streamlit.
+I use Streamlit framework.
 Follow the steps below to set up and run the application on your local machine.

 ## Prerequisites
 Ensure you have the following installed: